dinhomathias/Amc/Webhooks.md

 There's a number of things you need to retrieve updates via a webhook.

 ### A public IP address or domain
 Usually this means you have to run your bot on a server, either a dedicated server or a VPS.
-Read [Where to host Telegram Bots](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Where-to-host-Telegram-Bots) to find a list of options.
+Read [[Where to host Telegram Bots|Where-to-host-Telegram-Bots]] to find a list of options.

 Make sure you can connect to your server from the **public internet**, either by IP or domain name.
 If `ping` works, you're good to go.